 4) Is ketamine addictive?

 Ketamine belongs to a class of drugs called dissociative anesthetics.
 There is no evidence that ketamine can lead to addiction, however, there have not been many widespread studies on this.
-In fact, ketamine has been used to treat addiction, specifically for opiates and alcohol.
 The clinical setting in which ketamine infusions are administered hinders the possibility of addiction.
 In addition, the doses provided are far lower than when taken recreationally.

 5) What are the possible side effects?

 Ketamine side effects are limited, and if present, usually only last for the duration of the infusion.
 During infusion, symptoms including nausea, temporary hallucination, lack of appetite, blurred vision, and drowsiness may appear.